iho-ohi/S-100-Validation-Checks/Documents/README.md

-# Docuemnts underdevelopment by the S-100 validation checks subgroup
+# Documents under development by the S-100 validation checks subgroup

 Container for documents and checks under development in the S-100 Validation Checks subgroup.